Here’s the bottom line: you’re wasting time and money doing your own credentialing. Find out how to avoid wasting precious time and money.

 How much are you wasting on credentialing?

-This also doesn’t include lost revenue from time spent on credentialing services vs. time spent with patients, resolving issues with applications & submissions, or overseeing credentialing work.So, really, you’re spending WAY more than $20,000/year on physician credentialing.
+This also doesn’t include lost revenue from time spent on credentialing services vs. time spent with patients, resolving issues with applications & submissions, or overseeing credentialing work.So, realistically, you’re spending WAY more than $20,000/year on physician credentialing.
 But how does this cost compare to outsourced physician credentialing services?
 Here’s a quick overview.

 How Much Do Physician Credentialing Services Cost?

-The cost of physician credentialing services varies by:
+The cost of credentialing services varies by:

 - Current credentialing status